 There’s also barrier-free access to the self-service laundry and the camp store.
 And if you don’t want to drag along a lot of camping supplies, you can rent sheets, blankets, pillows, camp furniture, cribs, cots and even a stove.
 Just bring along your food — and a spirit of adventure — and you’re good to go!

-Best of all, you just can’t beat the views of Yosemite Falls and Half Dome from Housekeeping Camp.
+Best of all, you just can’t beat the views of Yosemite Falls and Curry Village from Housekeeping Camp.